csheepy/prowlers-and-paragons-fvtt/README.md

-# Prowlers and Paragons system
+# Prowlers and Paragons Ultimate Edition foundry system

-This is an unofficial Foundry VTT system for running games in [Prowlers and Paragons](https://mobiusworldspublishing.com/products/prowlers-paragons-ultimate-edition/).
+This is an unofficial Foundry VTT system for running games in [Prowlers and Paragons Ultimate Edition](https://mobiusworldspublishing.com/products/prowlers-paragons-ultimate-edition/).
+The authors are not affiliated with LakeSide Games or Mobius Worlds Publishing.
+Prowlers and Paragons and Prowlers and Paragons Ultimate Edition are trademarks of LakeSide Games, Inc.

 ## Features